toddcf/pielcanela2/README.md

 ### Services and Rates

-1. Center all SCHEDULE NOW and LEARN MORE buttons on each card.
-   1. Also, remove the border that appears when you click on a button.
+1. Style all services cards.
-   2. Should INFANT MASSAGE's "Learn More" open a modal or a separate page?
+  1. Should INFANT MASSAGE's "Learn More" open a modal or a separate page?
-2. GROUPS:
+  2. GROUPS card:
     1. Make POLICIES link stand out even when not hovering.
-3. Test flexbox at all screen sizes.
-4. Payments:
-  1. Center each payment icon inside its column div.
-(Accomplishing this should make their spacing look right at all screen widths.)
+  3. PAYMENTS card:
-  2. animate.css each payment logo, one after another.
+    1. animate.css each logo, one after another.
+  4. Test flexbox at all screen sizes.
+  5. Make each card pop up into frame when user scrolls down, using Waypoints and animate.css.

 ### Schedule Now / Contact / Client Forms

 1. Fix hover effect on phone number.
 (Don't turn blue when hovering.
 Always underline so people know it can be clicked.)
 2. Email Form:
-  1. Add labels, but maybe don't display them.
+  1. Add labels, but don't display them.
 (For ADA purposes only.)
   2. Improve the styling.
-  3. Fix styling of SUBMIT button.
-  4. Link to actual email system and test it.
+  3. Link to actual email system and test it.
 (Must deploy in order to test.)
 3. Add link to client forms page with separate PDFs (once that page is created).

 ### Footer